awsdocs/aws-systems-manager-user-guide/doc_source/install-ssm-agent-macos.md

   SSM Agent doesn't need to be manually installed on macOS EC2 instances unless it has been uninstalled\.
 + Systems Manager does not currently support macOS in hybrid environments\.
 + An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
 For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
-To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub\.
+Subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub to get notifications about SSM Agent updates\.

 **Topics**
 + [Manually install SSM Agent on EC2 instances for macOS](sysman-manual-agent-install-macos2.md)